Anti-German sentiment: World War II

-Between 1931 and 1940, 114,000 Germans and thousands of Austrians moved to the United States, many of whom – including Nobel prize winner Albert Einstein, Lion Feuchtwanger, Bertold Brecht, Henry Kissinger, Arnold Schoenberg, Hanns Eisler and Thomas Mann – were either Jewish Germans or anti-Nazis who were fleeing Nazi oppression.
+Between 1931 and 1940, 114,000 Germans and thousands of Austrians moved to the United States, many of whom – including Nobel-prize winner Albert Einstein, Lion Feuchtwanger, Bertold Brecht, Henry Kissinger, Arnold Schoenberg, Hanns Eisler and Thomas Mann – were either Jewish Germans or anti-Nazis fleeing Nazi oppression.
 About 25,000 people became paying members of the pro-Nazi German American Bund during the years before the war.
 The October 1939 seizure by the German pocket battleship Deutschland of the US freighter SS City of Flint, as it had 4000 tons of oil for Britain on board, provoked much anti-German sentiment in the US.
-Additionally, millions of people were murdered in state-sponsored genocides by Germans during World War II, turning families and friends of the victims anti-German.
-The Alien Registration Act of 1940 required 300,000 German-born resident aliens who had German citizenship to register with the Federal government, and restricted their travel and property ownership rights.
-In 1941, the American writer Theodore N. Kaufman published Germany Must Perish!, a book in which he advocated genocide through the compulsory sterilization of all Germans and the territorial dismemberment of Germany, which he argued would achieve world peace.